YohannesGetu/alx-higher_level_programming/0x06-python-classes/README.md

-# 0x06.
+B# 0x06.
 Python - Classes and Objects

 - 0-square.py - that defines a square.
 - 1-square.py - that defines a square by: (based on 0-square.py).